pennyfx/finance-app/README.md

 Finance-App
 ===========

-Create a quote watchlist and keep up to date
+Create a watchlist  for your favorite stocks.